VicNumber21/avent/README.md

 events during handling.
 Most of time ```setTimeout``` worked fine for me, but in some conditions the first triggered event was handled after the second triggered one and the order change moved application to wrong state.

-There was no clue about why it happened... but I had to fix the defect, so I wrote own event library which guarantied preservation of events' order.
+There was no clue about why it happened... but I had to fix the defect, so I wrote own event library which guarantees preservation of events' order.

 And it was the right decision since we started the new project quite soon and the new project did not need Backbone